joelkoen/PicoLimbo/README.md

 #### Using Docker Compose

-For a more managed and scalable setup, use Docker Compose.
 A sample [docker-compose.yml file](./docker-compose.yml) is available in the repository.
 Download the `docker-compose.yml` file and run:

 ```shell
 docker compose up